xaxys/Lxa/README.md

 ## Update

-* 2020/03/23 Relesed Lxa v0.1.0.
+* 2020/03/23 Released Lxa v0.1.0.
 Use Azure/golua as vm.

-* 2020/03/25 Relesed Lxa v0.2.1.
+* 2020/03/25 Released Lxa v0.2.1.
 Use Official lua 5.3.5 vm (written in c) as defualt vm.
 Added inner go lua vm as a option (several stdlib unsupported yet).
 Added Compile Only option to output compiled lua bytecode (since v0.2.0).
 Added linux support and x86 support (auto select static lib when compiling) (untested).

+* 2020/03/26 Released Lxa v0.2.4.
+Added Debug option for more details in running.
+Added Parse Only option for watch bytecode.
+Optimized Logical Expression generation, multiple `and` and `or` expressions are handled sepecially apart from Binary Opration Expression.

 ## Syntax